Log management in FastNetMon

-FastNetMon Advanced generates pretty big amount of log entries and they can be used to debug some decisions made by FastNetMon.
-By default, FastNetMon uses file based logging to /var/log/fastnetmon/fastnetmon.log.
+FastNetMon Advanced generates a large amount of log entries, and they can be used to debug decisions made by FastNetMon.
+By default, FastNetMon uses file-based logging to /var/log/fastnetmon/fastnetmon.log.
 Example log entry looks like:

 2020-05-01 19:12:46,252 [INFO] FastNetMon started